rtts/debian/README.md

     %sudo ALL=(ALL:ALL) NOPASSWD:ALL

-Not coincidentally, this is everything that's required to run the Ansible playbooks that are included in this repository, which will further set up your system for general use.
+Not coincidentally, this is everything that's required to run the Ansible playbook inside this repository, which will further set up your system for general use.

 ## Run the playbook